Hafiz Saeed: 2006

-After 11 July 2006 Mumbai train bombings, the provincial government of Punjab, Pakistan arrested him on 9 August 2006 and kept him under house arrest but he was released on 28 August 2006 after a Lahore High Court order.
+After the 11 July 2006 Mumbai train bombings, the provincial government of Punjab, Pakistan arrested him on 9 August 2006 and kept him under house arrest but he was released on 28 August 2006 after a Lahore High Court order.
 He was arrested again on the same day by the provincial government and was kept in the Canal Rest House in Sheikhupura.
 He was finally released after the Lahore High Court order on 17 October 2006.

 2008–2009

-After the November 2008 Mumbai attacks, India submitted a formal request to the U.N.
-Security Council to put the group Jamaat-ud-Dawa and Saeed on the list of individuals and organisations sanctioned by the United Nations for association with terrorism.
+After the 2008 Mumbai attacks, India submitted a formal request to the UN Security Council to put the group Jamaat-ud-Dawa and Saeed on the list of individuals and organisations sanctioned by the United Nations for association with terrorism.
 India has accused the organisation and its leader, Saeed, of being virtually interchangeable with Lashkar-e-Taiba.
 India said that the close links between the organisations, as well as the 2,500 offices and 11 seminaries that Jamaat-ud-Dawa maintains in Pakistan, "are of immediate concern with regard to their efforts to mobilise and orchestrate terrorist activities."
 On 10 December 2008, Saeed denied a link between LeT and JuD in an interview with Pakistan's Geo television stating that "no Lashkar-e-Taiba man is in Jamaat-ud-Dawa and I have never been a chief of Lashkar-e-Taiba."

 On 11 December 2008, Hafiz Muhammed Saeed was again placed under house arrest when the United Nations declared Jamaat-ud-Dawa to be an LeT front.
 Saeed was held in house arrest under the Maintenance of Public Order law, which allows authorities to detain temporarily individuals deemed likely to create disorder, until early June 2009 when the Lahore High Court, deeming the containment to be unconstitutional, ordered Saeed to be released.
 India quickly expressed its disappointment with the decision.

 On 6 July 2009, the Pakistani government filed an appeal of the court's decision.
 Deputy Attorney General Shah Khawar told the Associated Press that "Hafiz Saeed at liberty is a security threat."

 On 25 August 2009, Interpol issued a red notice against Saeed, along with Zakiur Rehman Lakhvi, in response to Indian requests for his extradition.

 Saeed was again placed under house arrest by the Pakistani authorities in September 2009.

 On 12 October 2009, the Lahore High Court quashed all cases against Saeed and set him free.
 The court also notified that Jama'at-ud-Da'wah is not a banned organisation and can work freely in Pakistan.
 Justice Asif Saeed Khosa, one of two judges hearing the case, observed "In the name of terrorism we cannot brutalise the law."